-One in four children or adolescents will experience a disorder, disability or trauma affecting their development.
-Students will consider issues relating to children with different developmental pathways, including pathways affected by mental and physical health, trauma and disability.
+One in four children or adolescents will experience a disorder, disability, or trauma affecting their development and educational opportunities.
+In this course, students will consider the developmental and educational issues relating to children with different developmental pathways, including pathways affected by mental and physical health, trauma, and disability.
 P: 30 points in EDUC or PSYC, or permission of the Head of School